 What The Trailers Show

 Without delving too much into rumor territory, the trailers have shown Iron Man and Bruce Banner meeting Doctor Strange and Wong in New York; Thor meeting the Guardians and subsequently branching off with Rocket and Groot; Captain America, Black Widow, Falcon, War Machine, Hulk, Scarlet Witch, Vision, and Bucky fighting alongside Black Panther and the Wakandans against Thanos and the Outriders in Wakanda; Iron Man, Doctor Strange, Star Lord, Drax, and Spider-Man meeting on another planet; and Vision having his Infinity Stone ripped out of his head by Corvus Glaive; among other things (phew).

-This movie, which opens on April 27 and has a runtime of two hours and 40 minutes, has a lot going on, so study up before heading to the theater to avoid becoming hopelessly lost.
+which opens on April 27 and has a runtime of two hours and 40 minutes, has a lot going on, so study up before heading to the theater to avoid becoming hopelessly lost.

 Get Even More From Bustle — Sign Up For The Newsletter

 From hair trends to relationship advice, our daily newsletter has everything you need to sound like a person who’s on TikTok, even if you aren’t.